tock/book/src/course/thread-tutorials/encrypted-sensor-data/overview.md

-# Wireless Networking and Signed Sensor Data
+# Wireless Networking and Encrypted Sensor Data

 Wireless networking exposes IoT devices to an increased attack surface.
 To secure devices and the data that is sent over wireless networks, wireless